Navid200/xDrip/docs/Dexcom/G7_Troubleshooting.md

 8- "Sensor Failed 7" on Dex Status Page
 ![SensorFailed7](./images/SensorFailed7.png)
-- Avoid  lying down on the sensor.
+- Avoid  lying down on the sensor (to prevent compression issues).
 - Relax the limb where the sensor is placed.
 - Stay hydrated.
 - It may take up to 3 hours for readings to return.
+- [This workaround](./SensorErrors.md) may help, but you must read the entire page first to understand the potential risks and impact on accuracy.
 <br/>

 ---